pinkycollie/Job-Magician/COMPLIANCE.md

 This compliance framework is reviewed annually and updated as regulations change.
 Last updated: December 2025.

 For questions about compliance, contact:
-- Compliance Officer: compliance@job-magician.org
+- Compliance Officer: vacant
-- Privacy Officer: privacy@job-magician.org
+- Privacy Officer: vacant

 ## References